luxfi/LPs/LPs/lp-10008-learning-path-investor.md

 ## Motivation

-Informed investment requires understanding tokenomics, governance, and ecosystem dynamics.
+Informed investment requires understanding tokenomics, and ecosystem dynamics.
 This path provides the analytical framework for evaluating opportunities.

 ## Audience